benjaminfang/rbm24-workflow/README.md

-# RNA-seq and scRNA-seq workflow involed in rbm24 study
+# The RNA-seq and scRNA-seq workflow involved in the rbm24 study

 This repository contains code and information to reproduce the RNA-seq and scRNA-seq analyses in our *paper* currently